gasflux/gasflux.github.io/index.md

     "If you can't measure it, you can't manage it.”

-GasFlux is a forthcoming python package for analysis of gas concentration and wind data to produce emissions fluxes.
+GasFlux is a forthcoming python package that will help measurement scientists to quantify greenhouse gas emissions and provide data to those who can mitigate them.

 ## Purpose
 The project has two aims: